Find a Lender-Approved Local Conveyancer in Norton

 • Collating the documents evidencing the title to the property

-• Accepting the sale proceeds and transferring funds to the vendor, the estate agent and paying off the home loan (if appropriate)
+• Receiving sale proceeds and wiring funds to the vendor, the estate agent and other relevant parties (if relevant)

 *Source acknowledgement: House price data produced by Land Registry as well data supplied by Lexsure Ltd.